Secure $N$-dimensional Simultaneous Dense Coding and Applications: Acknowledgments

+The authors are grateful to the anonymous referee for invaluable comments and suggestions that help us improve the quality of the paper.
 This work is supported in part by the National Natural Science Foundation (Nos.
-60873055, 61073054), the Natural Science Foundation of Guangdong Province of China (No. 10251027501000004), the Fundamental Research Funds for the Central Universities (No. 10lgzd12), the Research Foundation for the Doctoral Program of Higher School of Ministry of Education of China (No. 20100171110042), and the project of SQIG at IT, funded by FCT and EU FEDER projects Quantlog POCI/MAT/55796/2004 and QSec PTDC/EIA/67661/2006, IT Project QuantTel, NoE Euro-NF, and the SQIG LAP initiative.
+61272058, 61572532, 61502179), the Natural Science Foundation of Guangdong Province of China (No. 10251027501000004, 2014A030310265), the Research Foundation for the Doctoral Program of Higher School of Ministry of Education of China (No. 20100171110042), FCT project UID/EEA/50008/2013 and IT initiatives PQDR (Probabilistic, Quantum and Differential Reasoning) and CaPri (Capacity and Privacy with Quantum Continuous Variables).